St Mary Magdalen's Church, Brighton: The church today

 St Mary Magdalen's Church was listed at Grade II by English Heritage on 10 June 1988.
 It is one of 1,124 Grade II-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.

-Some reconstruction of the sanctuary took place between 2008 and 2010, together with new decorative lighting, restoring the church to an appearance closer to that previous to re-ordering which had taken place following the liturgical changes after the Second Vatican Council.
+Some reconstruction of the sanctuary led by Father Ray Blake took place between 2008 and 2010, together with new decorative lighting, restoring the church to an appearance closer to that previous to re-ordering which had taken place following the liturgical changes after the Second Vatican Council.

 The church is one of eleven Roman Catholic churches in Brighton and Hove.
 There are five others in Brighton, three in Hove and one each in Rottingdean and Woodingdean.

 Hugh Gerard McGrellis (known as Gerry) has been an altar server at the church for over 70 years and was awarded the Benemerenti medal by Pope Benedict XVI in recognition of his services.
 He has also served as the Chair of Governors for some time at St Mary Magdalen's School.